 SPED 515 - Early Childhood Developmental Screening and Assessment (3)

 Interdisciplinary assessment procedures and development of IEPs are covered.
-Emphasis is placed on assessment strategies that are used to develop responsive and meaningful programs for families and children with disabilities.
+Emphasis is placed on assessment strategies that are used to develop responsive and meaningful programs for families and children with exceptionalities.

 Prerequisite: Graduate status, SPED 513 or consent of program advisor.

 Offered: Fall.